 1921, 1928, 1934-S

-All US gold coins have premiums above their gold values unless they have received unsightly damage such as nicks, scratches, solder, polishing or cleaning.
+All US gold coins have premiums above their gold values unless they are heavily worn or have received unsightly damage such as nicks, scratches, solder, polishing or cleaning.

 Towne Coin Company, Incorporated